MobCat/MOBS-15/README.md

 > [!IMPORTANT]
 > MOBS-16 does not specify execution speed.<br>
 > A timing loop that works on one system may be completely different on another.<br>
 > You can go as fast or as slow as you want.
-You are still processing the program one line at a time (including noops).<br>
+You are still processing the program one line at a time (including `noop`s).<br>
 > How many lines you can churn though in a sec, or a millisecond is totally up to you.
 Lines per day, lines per full moon.
 Its all relative.<br>
 > Anything can be your clock, all it has to do is advance the program counter once per n.
-If you want to use the half-life of Cesium-137. go for it.
+If you want to use the half-life of Cesium-137.
+Go for it.

 Hardware determines:
 - How fast the program counter advances